 The operating segments reflect the management structure of the Group which is based on the service offering of each operating segment in terms of the sector of the natural resources market to which that operating segment relates.
 This is also reflective of the manner in which performance is evaluated and resources allocated as managed by the Group's chief decision maker, as required per IFRS 8: Operating Segments.

 The Group's operating segments are categorised as follows:

 Bombela

 - PPP Investments & Services

-This segment includes the Groups infrastructure concession investment in the Bombela Concession Company (BCC).
+This segment includes the Groups infrastructure concession investment in BCC.

 Power, Industrial & Water